Dinadan

-Dinadan (Note: Alternative forms of his name in various texts and manuscripts include Dinadam, Dinadano, Dinaden, Dinadem, Dinadeira, Divdan, Dynadan and Dynadam.) is a Cornish Knight of the Round Table in the Arthurian legend's chivalric romance tradition.
+Dinadan (Note: Alternative forms of his name in various texts and manuscripts include Dinadam, Dinadano, Dinaden, Dinadem, Dinadeira, Divdan, Dynadan, Dynadam.) is a Cornish Knight of the Round Table in the Arthurian legend's chivalric romance tradition.
 In the Prose Tristan and its adaptations, Dinadan is a close friend of the protagonist Tristan, known for his cynical humor and pragmatism, and also for his severe anti-chivalric attitudes.
 In Thomas Malory's English compilation Le Morte d'Arthur, Dinadan serves as a foil to Tristan in his softened portrayal, appearing in several often comedic episodes until his murder by Mordred and Agravain.
 Despite his relatively minor role, he has become a major subject of Malorian scholarship.